moodle/devdocs/docs/guides/moodleapp/customisation/remote-themes.md

 ### Supporting older versions of the app

-If you need to support different versions of the app, or you're upgrading your theme from an older version, you should read the [[Moodle App Remote themes Upgrade Guide]].
+If you need to support different versions of the app, or you're upgrading your theme from an older version, you should read the [Moodle App Remote themes upgrade guide](./remote-themes-upgrade-guide).

 ## Common customisations